 Once you have these documents, please click on the link below to lodge your application.

-In the event a general manager’s consent is given to build over easement it will be subjected to Council’s standard Part 5 Agreement.
+In the event a general manager’s consent is given to build over easement it may be subjected to Council’s standard Part 5 Agreement.
 Please make sure to read the agreement before submitting your application.